 The drivers will then be told to visit their nearest district police station to file a written report of the accident.
 Even if the car accident involves an injury or the suspicion that drugs or alcohol played a role,the non-emergency Rockford Police department number is still their point of contact.

 If you are involved in a car accident in Rockford,Illinois,you will want to call the local district police department for instructions regarding which information is the most crucial to collect from other involved drivers.
-You will then proceed to the nearest police department to fill out an official written accident report,followed by consulting a personal injury law firm .
+You will then proceed to the nearest police department to fill out an official written accident report,followed by consulting a car accident lawyer .